alex-gutev/live_cells_cpp/doc/3-two-way-data-flow.md

 a = 3;
 ```

-This results in the following being printed:
+The code above results in the following being printed:

 ```
 a = 1